bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-116">116.
 Find the Nth Fibonacci Number (recursive)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The fibonacci function calculates the Nth Fibonacci number using a recursive approach.
-It determines the Fibonacci number by summing the previous two Fibonacci numbers until it reaches the base cases of 0 and 1.
+<p>The fibonacci function calculates the Nth Fibonacci number using a
+recursive approach.
+It determines the Fibonacci number by summing the previous two Fibonacci numbers until it reaches the base cases of 0 and 1.</p>
 <pre>
 const fibonacci = (n) => (n <= 1 ? n : fibonacci(n - 1) + fibonacci(n - 2));
 console.log(fibonacci(7));